rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 - **Description**: Pooling layers reduce the spatial dimensions of feature maps, which helps to minimize computational requirements and reduce the risk of overfitting.
 - **Types**: Common pooling types include
   -  *max pooling*, which takes the maximum value within a defined region to send to the output array,
-  - and *average pooling*, which calculates the average value to send to the output array.
+  - *average pooling*, which calculates the average value to send to the output array.
 - **Function**: Pooling layers effectively down-sample the data, preserving only the most prominent features.
 This not only reduces data size but also improves generalization, allowing the network to focus on the most significant aspects of an image and limit risk of overfitting.
 Nevertheless, there are a lot of information lost during the process.

 ### 3. Fully Connected Layer (FC Layer)